top of page

 How many training sessions a day for a dog?

 One of the errors is too many training sessions.
-In my zeal to make my progress zip along I’ve sometimes trained 4, 5 or even 6 short (5 minutes or less) sessions a day.
+In my zeal to make my progress zip along I’ve sometimes trained 2, 3 or even 4 short sessions a day.
 While my dogs love training, earning yummy treats, and hearing my enthusiastic praise, they really don’t appreciate multiple sessions per day and tire of being drilled.
 I suppose it’s the same as a kid who likes school, but wouldn’t want to attend 10 hours a day, 7 days a week.
 Learning requires a lot of brain power, and is fatiguing.
 When fatigue sets in, it’s no longer fun.

-How many training sessions should be held depends on the dog; some dogs may be able to do more than others.
-I would say two or three short sessions a day with different skills being worked on for each session.
+How many training sessions should be held per day depends on the dog; some dogs may be able to do more than others.
+I would say no more than two or three short sessions a day with different skills being worked on for each session.
+Variety in training helps keep your dog engaged and motivated, rather than working on the exact same skill every time.

 How long should dog training sessions be?